 The Barry Beach Marine Terminal is the main supply depot for our Bass Strait oil and gas operations.

 To date, more than four billion barrels of crude oil and around eight trillion cubic feet of gas have been produced.
 And our future remains bright - with Bass Strait continuing to supply vital energy to Australians for more decades to come.

 Esso Australia is replacing a 187 kilometre pipeline which transports crude oil and condensate between its facilities at Longford and Long Island Point.
-Construction will commence in early 2016 and occur over a two year period.
+Construction commenced in January 2016 and will occur over a two year period.
 Esso has awarded the contract to construct the replacement pipeline to Nacap Australia (a Quanta Services company).